Benefits of Proper Inventory Management for your Financial Statements

 Facebook LInkedin Twitter

 Making an inventory is like having a garage sale – you check what you have and try to sell as much as you can.
-After selling your items, you account for all the expenditures you made and the profit you incurred from all the purchases.
+After selling your items, you account for all the expenditure you made and the profit you incurred from all the purchases.
 This is where inventory management in accounting enters the picture.

 A definition of an inventory is “an asset that is owned by a business that has the express purpose of being sold to a customer, in the form of raw materials, work in process, and finished goods.”
-Managing your inventory well is beneficial to you as an SME.
-A low inventory level could delay the delivery of your goods, while an excess in stock could hinder your cash flow.

-Inventory impact on financial statements
+Effects of inventory on financial statements

 Keeping your inventory from being too high or too low can improve your financial foresight.
-But what defines a good inventory management? and how does it affect your business finances?
-Let’s take a look at the relationship between inventory management and accounting, alongside its effects on your bookkeeping, particularly in your financial reports.
+But what defines good inventory management?
+And how does it affect your business finances?

 It can easily determine the source of profits and losses

-As a small business, everything in excess can mean immediate profit loss for you.
+When it comes to your operations, everything in excess can mean immediate profit loss for you.
 In financial statements, what you are after is seeing good numbers in your bottom line (the amount remaining after all expenses have been deducted).
-Good inventory management reflects that you are able to control your supply chain, as well as your supply’s shipping, insurance, warehousing, and other services at minimal cost.

 Your inventory footnote can provide you insights on your cash flow